k0001/k0001.github.com/articles/opaleye-sot.md

 Just like `eq` is used for comparing for equality, there are similarly typed functions for comparing for order, logical conjunction and disjunction, etc.
 Additionally, unary operators like SQL's `NOT` are upgraded to work over a similar range of argument types in `opaleye-sot`.
+In general, any unary or binary function operating on `Column` can be upgraded to be as polymorphic as `eq` using some combination of `op1`, `op2`, `liftKol1`, `liftKol2`, and other similar functions exported by `opaleye-sot`.

 ## Updating rows